pablock-stark/globant/README.md

-# Globant Coding Test
+# Coding Test

- This repo contains code for interview based on Globant's Data Engineering Coding Challenge.
-This file can be reviewed in this link.
+ This repo contains code for interview based on Data Engineering Code Challenge.

 ## Table of Contents